 Rather than retrofitting them once goods achieve size, he encourages builders to incorporate fail-safes, red-team assumptions, and decentralization approaches from the beginning.
 This entails preparing governance transitions that are not dependent on the assessment of a single founder, minimizing knowledge asymmetry between insiders and users, and restricting privileged admin keys.

-Vitalik’s bigger fear centers on a world where society only rebalances power after a major failure such as a financial collapse linked to opaque algorithms or a security incident involving critical infrastructure.
-In that scenario, he expects a harsh pendulum swing toward centralized control, surveillance and restrictive rules that hurt both open technology and democratic norms.
+Vitalik’s bigger fear centers on a world where society only rebalances power after a major failure, such as a financial collapse linked to opaque algorithms or a security incident involving critical infrastructure.
+In that scenario, he expects a harsh pendulum swing toward centralized control, surveillance, and restrictive rules that hurt both open technology and democratic norms.

-He advocates for aligning incentives through cross-border cooperation, public-interest research funding, and voluntary norms before crisis politics take over.
-In the context of cryptocurrency, this entails considering decentralization, auditability, and user agency as fundamental design objectives rather than branding in order to ensure that social resilience and technical advancement complement one another rather than clash during the next shock event.
+In the context of cryptocurrency, this entails prioritizing decentralization, auditability, and user agency as fundamental design objectives rather than branding, to ensure that social resilience and technical advancement complement one another rather than clash during the next shock event.

 READ MORE: Crypto Crash Warning: January Effect Won’t Spark a Bull Run